Martin D-15M Review: An All-Mahogany Dreadnought Acoustic Guitar

-On one hand, having an on-board preamp is super convenient if you know you’re going to play live a lot.
+On the one hand, having an onboard preamp is super convenient if you know you’re going to play live a lot.
 But, with this guitar anyway, I think I’d rather use a traditional microphone to amplify the sound.
-Of course the choice is yours, and there is no wrong answer.
+Of course, the choice is yours, and there is no wrong answer.
 If Martin built it, you know it will sound amazing!

 Guitar Center Reviews the Martin 000-15M